amrmarey/owncloud-k8s/README.md

 ## ⚠️ Important Notes

+### Security & Legal
+- **⚠️ EDUCATIONAL USE ONLY**: This project is for learning purposes.
+Do not use in production without proper security review and hardening.
+- **🔐 CHANGE ALL DEFAULTS**: Default passwords (`admin/admin`) are for demonstration only. **NEVER use in production!**
+- **🔒 Security Responsibility**: You are solely responsible for securing your deployment, implementing proper authentication, encryption, and access controls.
+- **📋 No Warranty**: This software is provided "as is" without any warranty.
+See [LICENSE](LICENSE) for details.
+- **⚖️ Compliance**: Ensure compliance with all applicable laws, regulations, and third-party licenses.

+### Technical Considerations
 - **ownCloud 10.x End-of-Life**: ownCloud 10 will reach EOL on **December 31, 2025**.
 Plan migration to ownCloud Infinite Scale (oCIS) for continued support.
 - **High Availability Storage**: The deployment uses **ReadWriteMany** access mode for 2-pod scaling.
 Ensure your storage class supports this (NFS, CephFS, cloud provider file storage).
-See `SCALING-NOTES.md` for details.
+See `docs/SCALING-NOTES.md` for details.
-- **Security**: Change default passwords in `owncloud-secret.yaml` before deploying to production.
 - **Resource Limits**: Adjust resource requests and limits based on your workload requirements.
 - **Dynamic Storage**: All persistent volumes support expansion without downtime.
-See `STORAGE_MANAGEMENT.md` for instructions on how to increase storage capacity.
+See `docs/STORAGE_MANAGEMENT.md` for instructions.
 - **Storage Backend**: The default StorageClass uses local provisioner.
 For production with multiple replicas, use NFS or cloud provider storage classes (AWS EFS, GCP Filestore, Azure Files) for ReadWriteMany support.
 - **Pod Distribution**: Pod anti-affinity is configured to distribute ownCloud pods across different nodes for better availability.